Luscha/EthernityDB/README.md

 var hexQuery = bsonQuery.toString('hex');
   // 3f368a....

-var hexArrayQuery = ... // Split the hexQuery in an array of bytes12
+var hexArrayQuery = ... // Split the hexQuery in an array of bytes
   // ["0x3f", "036", "0x8a"]

 var collectionName = // Name of the collection where the document has to be stored